Joe Cullin . Randolph, NJ . email@example.com

 Operating Systems: Ubuntu, macOS, Windows servers, many other UNIX/linuxes.

-Tools: Git, Subversion, Azure DevOps, Gulp, Jenkins, Jira/Confluence, Redmine.
+Tools: Git, Gitlab, ELK stack, Kubernetes, Azure DevOps, Subversion, Gulp, Jenkins, Jira/Confluence, Redmine.

-Databases: MySQL, PostgreSQL, SQL Server, Oracle, MongoDB, Redis.
+Databases: Elasticsearch, MySQL, PostgreSQL, SQL Server, Oracle, MongoDB, Redis.

-Also: GraphQL, Docker, Laravel, Slim, Nuxeo, HubSpot, WordPress, Perforce, Email (low-level content & delivery protocols), AJAX, APIs (Salesforce, Hubspot, Google, Slack, Iterable, etc.), Bootstrap, ImageMagick, VirtualBox, REST, SOAP, OAuth, Swagger.
+Also: Logstash, Kibana, GraphQL, Docker, jsreport, Laravel, Slim, Nuxeo, HubSpot, WordPress, Perforce, Email (low-level content & delivery protocols), AJAX, APIs (MS Graph, Zendesk, Salesforce, Hubspot, Google, Slack, Okta, Duo, Iterable, etc.), Bootstrap, ImageMagick, VirtualBox, SOAP, OAuth, Swagger, Okta.

 Senior Software Engineer